 All results obtained based on the Round 2 specifications of SHA-3 candidates carry without any changes for Keccak and Skein.
-The specifications of BLAKE, Groestl, and JH have been tweaked at the start of Round 3, in January 2011, and at the time of writing, we are not aware of any published reports on the high-speed FPGA implementations of the Round 3 variants of these algorithms.
+The specifications of BLAKE, Groestl, and JH have been tweaked at the start of Round 3, in January 2011, and at the time of writing, we are not aware of any published reports on the hardware implementations of the Round 3 variants of these algorithms.
+Major parameters of SHA-2 and the remaining SHA-3 candidates are summarized in Table 1.